Chicagobears.com | The Official Website of the Chicago Bears

-Deshea Townsend is in his second season as the Bears secondary coach in 2020 after originally being hired by the team on January 18, 2019.
+Deshea Townsend will be in his third season as the Bears secondary coach in 2021 after originally being hired by the team on January 18, 2019.

 A 13-year NFL veteran at cornerback, Townsend has seven years of experience coaching defensive backs in the NFL.
 Townsend previously spent the 2018 season as an assistant defensive backs coach for the New York Giants, in addition to prior stints with the Tennessee Titans (secondary, 2016-17), Mississippi State University (cornerbacks, 2013-15) and the Arizona Cardinals (assistant defensive backs coach, 2011-12).

 In 2018, he tutored Pro Bowl safety Landon Collins, who prior to going on IR after Week 13, led the Giants and was second among all NFL defensive backs in total tackles (96).